-The aim of the Business Studies department is to engage students through topics and issues that are relevant in today’s society, such as: business ethics; globalisation, leadership and decision-making.
+The aim of the Business Department is to engage students through topics and issues that are relevant and topical in today’s society; these will include: marketing, production, accounts, globalisation, leadership and decision-making.
 Students will develop the knowledge and skills needed to analyse data, think critically about issues and make informed decisions.
 Students will develop critical thinking skills and inquiring attitudes.
 These skills are needed for further study and employment.

 At Immanuel College groups are small and lessons are often tailored to the needs of individual students.
-Lesson delivery include: individual and group presentations; group work; discussions, individual research; independent study, essay analysis and essay writing.
+Lesson delivery includes: individual and group presentations; group work; discussions, individual research; independent study, essay analysis and essay writing.

-Extra-curricular activities for Business Studies may include: visits to large business organisations; guest speakers; business competitions; visits to examination board workshop sessions.
+Extra-curricular activities for Business may include: visits to large business organisations; guest speakers; business competitions; visits to examination board workshop sessions.